What Is Dark Chocolate?

 How to Use Dark Chocolate

-Dark chocolate is common in baking, and you’ll often find it in recipes for treats like:
+Dark chocolate is common in treats like:

-- candy bars
+- Candy bars

 If you're baking with dark chocolate, the best way to melt it is slowly in the microwave.
 Chop it into chunks and melt it in 30-second increments, stirring between each one.
 Melting it on the stove in a double boiler works well, too.
 It's just not quite as fast.